sebassP06/SPMinesweeper/README.md

 # SPMinesweeper
-A bad clone of the original minesweeper
+A very basic clone of the original minesweeper in the browser My first project in html/css/js